tdv/go-care/README.md

 go-care is an abbreviation of the 'Cached Response in Go'.

+_**Caching might be almost a codeless solution.**_

+_**Adding a couple gRPC interceptors to the project enables the caching usage at the both sides (client-, server-side) out of the box.
+Pay more attention to the logic and less on the secondary  (caching at least).**_

+A few [examples](https://github.com/tdv/go-care/tree/main/examples) will make the start easier.

 # Introduction

 Having faced an issue of lack of the memoization in grpc this library has been written as a solution.
 Maybe there was a